mushroonhead/eecs545_medImageSeg/data/readme.txt

                 |-IMG00X1.dcm
                 ...
             ...
-        |-labels/ # second folder holds dicomm serires from segmentation mask that will be output from network
+        |-labels/ # second folder holds dicomm serires from segmentation mask that will be output from network (empty at first, folders automatically generated)
             |-liver_XX0_0/ # subdivided dicomm series will be in a seperate folder
                 |-IMG0000.dcm
                 |-IMG0001.dcm